 - To communicate information and accomplishments to news media and to specialty magazines serving the field.

-To initiate a program, email the Agile Alliance Board Chair with a brief description of the program you are proposing, including how the program will further the work of the Agile Alliance.
+To develop program concepts, please contact Declan Whelan (Agile Alliance board member and Program Shepherd) with a brief description of the program you are proposing, including how the program will further the work of the Agile Alliance.

 For a full description of how programs operate, see Article 7 of the Agile Alliance bylaws.